This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Conclusion

-So, when you’re choosing the right fruit varieties for your climate, consider hardiness zones, chill hours, and soil requirements.
+Success in choosing the right fruit varieties for your climate lies in understanding your hardiness zone, chill hours, and microclimates.